DavidePiccinini/ERL_First_Assignment/README.md

 ```
 $ roslaunch erl_first_assignment first_assignment.launch home_x:=<value> home_y:=<value> map_xmax:=<value> map_ymax:=<value> person_x:=<value> person_y:=<value> time_scale:=<value>
 ```
-Where `<value>` stands for an integer you want the corresponding parameter to be set to (if you want to use default values simply delete one or more arguments from the command).
+Where `<value>` stands for an integer you want the corresponding parameter to be set to (if you want to use default values simply delete one or more arguments).

 The system will now setup and run, showing on the terminal the robot behaviour, state transitions, user interaction and movements.